Qaqortoq Airport

-As of April 2025, the airport is under construction and is due to be completed in 2026 and will replace, in operation, Qaqortoq heliport and Narsarsuaq Airport.

 History

 Many feasibility assessments regarding building a landing strip near Qaqortoq for fixed-wing aircraft had been conducted throughout the 2000s and 2010s.
 The issue was previously debated in 2007, when the Democrats opposed a Siumut landing strip proposal, citing ecological and environmental concerns.
 In contrast to the previous debates, presently the Democrats are lobbying for a 1,799 m runway, making passenger flights to continental Europe possible.
 A shorter, 1,199 m runway, supported by the CEO of Air Greenland, would enable flights with small turboprops to Iceland and eastern Canada.
-The cost of moving the airport from Narsarsuaq as a 1799-metre runway is estimated at DKK900 million (€120.7m), while a 1199-metre runway is estimated at DKK370 million (€50m).
-Presently Narsarsuaq airport is a community of 140 people, depending solely on the airport, but the Kujalleq Municipality supports the plans for moving the airport to the centre of South Greenland, thereby creating economic growth in the region.
+The cost of moving the airport from Narsarsuaq as a 1799-metre runway was estimated at DKK900 million (€120.7m), while a 1199-metre runway was estimated at DKK370 million (€50m).
+At the time, Narsarsuaq airport was a community of 140 people, depending solely on the airport, but the Kujalleq Municipality supports the plans for moving the airport to the centre of South Greenland, thereby creating economic growth in the region.

-Five locations for a possible airport was assessed.
+Five locations for a possible airport were assessed.
 Four of these – at Prinsessen, Nunarsuatsiaap Kujalequtaa, Munkebugten, and halfway towards Narsaq – are for a 1199 m domestic runway.
 Only one location, northwest of the town between Nuupiluk and Matup Tunua, would be suitable for a runway up to 2100 m, in order to accommodate intercontinental flights.
-It was in 2011 expected that a new airport would be built before 2020, probably with a 1,499-metre runway behind the mountain of Saqqaarsik, being able to serve flights from Europe, Iceland and other parts of Greenland, thereby moving the air transport centre of South Greenland from Narsarsuaq to the centre of the region.
+In 2011 its was expected that a new airport would be built before 2020, likely with a 1,499-metre runway behind the mountain of Saqqaarsik, being able to serve flights from Europe, Iceland and other parts of Greenland, thereby moving the air transport centre of South Greenland from Narsarsuaq to the centre of the region.

 Decision

-The final political decision on the matter was then pending for years, but an act on the project was finalized by the parliament of Greenland in 2018, and a project is now being prepared for an airport with a 1500-metre runway, allowing smaller jets to land during the crucial summer tourist season.
-The 1500-metre runway will also be important for developing the nearby Tanbreez REE-mine project.
+The final political decision on the matter was then pending for years, but an act on the project was finalised by the parliament of Greenland in 2018, and a project began being prepared for an airport with a 1500-metre runway, allowing smaller jets to land during the crucial summer tourist season.
+The 1500-metre runway is important for developing the nearby Tanbreez REE-mine project.